1 Bg 15-1972: The Yoga of the Supreme Person

 > performing devotional service by hearing, chanting, etc. He

-> is the cause of this extension of this material world.
+> is the cause of the extension of the material world.
 This

-> is already explained by the Lord Himself: aham
+> has already been explained by the Lord Himself.
+Aham

 54